 What Can You Do?

 If you think you may have a chronic lung disease of any kind, the first step is to have an evaluation performed by your doctor.
 Your doctor may order certain blood tests, exercise tolerance tests or pulmonary function tests to help determine if you have obstructive lung disease.
 After you and your doctor have a clear diagnosis, your doctor will develop a treatment plan individualized to your specific needs.

 Obstructive lung diseases affect everyone differently and at varying rates of progression.
 For some people, the condition progresses rapidly.
 For others, it progresses slowly over time.
 See your doctor regularly even if you’re feeling well.
 Your doctor will monitor you, your symptoms and your treatment plan closely.

 Currently, there isn’t a cure for COPD, emphysema, chronic bronchitis or other chronic lung diseases.
 However, there are treatment options available to help manage symptoms.
 For example, doctors often prescribe medications, inhalers, oxygen therapy and pulmonary rehabilitation to their lung disease patients.

-In addition, you may decide to try other types of therapies, such stem cell therapy.
-For many people, stem cell therapy has helped them return to their favorite activities.
-Stem cell therapy has the potential to promote healing from within the lungs and may improve quality of life.
-If you or a loved one has an obstructive or restrictive lung disease and would like to learn more about stem cell treatment, contact us at (800) 729-3065.
+In addition, you may decide to try other types of therapies, such cellular therapy.
+For many people, cellular therapy has helped them return to their favorite activities.
+Cellular therapy has the potential to promote healing from within the lungs and may improve quality of life.
+If you or a loved one has an obstructive or restrictive lung disease and would like to learn more about cellular therapy, contact us at 888-745-6697.